Feastio

 Farm breakfast

-Pancakes, French toast, and eggs Benedict are all on the menu, plus oatmeal and a granola bowl.
+Magnolia Table offers about ten breakfast entree options, all of which sound amazing.
+Pancakes, French toast, eggs Benedict, oatmeal, and a granola bowl are on the menu.
 There's even a $2.50 egg and cheese breakfast taco.

-I went with the farm breakfast for $14, which comes with two eggs however you like, housemade tater tots, and choice of biscuit or toast, and thick peppered bacon or house sausage.
+I opted for the farm breakfast for $14, which includes two eggs, however you like, housemade tater tots, a choice of biscuit or toast, and either thick peppered bacon or house sausage.

 When my plate arrived, I was taken aback by the mountain of round tater tots in the little black skillet.
-Points for presentation, and they just scored a few more.
+They already had points for the presentation, and they just scored a few more.

 Housemade tater tots at Magnolia Table, Chip and Joanna Gaines' restaurant